wyzh98/ViPER_dev/README.md

 ## Training

 Make sure you have downloaded the map dataset.
-Set appropriate parameters in `parameter.py` and run `python driver.py` to train the model.
+Set appropriate parameters in `parameter.py` and run `driver.py` to train the model.

 ## Citation